CSCfi/csc-user-guide/docs/apps/braker.md

 This command shoudl be used in stead of the original _braker.pl_ script as it automatically do some settings that allow you to run baraker. _braker-puhti_ is able to use all the command line options of _braker.pl_.
-To see the options, run commaand.
+To see the options, run command:

 ```text
 braker-puhti --help